-OTD, University of Illinois at Chicago MS, University of Illinois at Chicago BA, University of Illinois at Chicago Research Areas
+OTD, University of Illinois at Chicago MS, University of Illinois at Chicago BA, University of Illinois at Chicago

-Mental health, oncology, working with Latinx communities, LGBTQ+ healthcare, health management, holistic occupational therapy, occupational justice
+Mental health, integrative care, working with Latine communities, LGBTQ+ healthcare, oncology, student outreach and mentoring

-Ricardo D. Ramirez, OTD, OTR/L is an instructor in the Department of Occupational Therapy.
-As a practicing occupational therapist with clinical expertise in adult and adolescent inpatient behavioral health as well as acute care, Ramirez focuses his clinical work and scholarship on delivering holistic occupational therapy services for underserved populations-such as the Latinx community and LGBTQ+ youth-in order to promote occupational justice.
-Particularly, he is interested in promoting health management in inpatient settings for these populations.
-Within the OTD program, he is responsible for courses related to mental health and sociocultural aspects of care and is passionate on further promoting diversity, equity, and inclusion at RUSH and within the profession.
-Ramirez obtained his OTD from the University of Illinois at Chicago, where his published doctoral work focused on the occupational participation of Latinx cancer survivors and their family caregivers living in long-term survivorship.
+Ricardo D. Ramirez, OTD, OTR/L, QMHP is an Assistant Professor in the Department of Occupational Therapy.
+As a practicing occupational therapist with clinical expertise in adult and adolescent inpatient behavioral health as well as acute care, Ramirez focuses his clinical work and scholarship on delivering occupation-centered, holistic occupational therapy services for underserved populations-such as the Latinx community and LGBTQ+ youth-in order to promote occupational justice.
+He strives to promote diversity, equity, inclusion, justice, access, and belonging (DEIJAB) throughout his practice, research, and teaching.
+Ramirez is the faculty advisor for the Student Occupational Therapy Association (SOTA) and the co-advisor for RUSH Occupational Therapists in Action (ROTA).
+Within the OTD program, he teaches the mental health and sociocultural aspects of care curricula.
+Ramirez obtained his OTD from the University of Illinois at Chicago, where his published doctoral work focused on the occupational participation of Latine cancer survivors and their family caregivers living in long-term survivorship.